BaltimorePublicArtCommons/baltimore_public_art_commons/README.md

     ```
     rake db:setup
     ```
     This will create an admin user with email "admin@publicartcommons.dev" and password "password".

   6. Set the application's secret_key_base

     From the command line, run `rake secret`.
 Then, copy the string output and set it as an environment variable called `bpac_secret_key_base`.

   7. Start the app!

     `rails s`

+  8. We use MailCatcher for checking any mailers you build.

+     In your console: `gem install mailcatcher`
+     Then, when you send an email, you can check it by going to http://localhost:1080/

 ## Entity-Relationship Diagrams?
 We got'em!